-The only checkered skipper in Missouri: The white and black checkered pattern makes this a simple identification.
+The common checkered skipper is the only checkered skipper in Missouri: The white and black checkered pattern makes this a simple identification.
 Males tend to have larger white spots than females and have bluish hairs near the body, but the patterns are virtually identical.
 The lower side has a white and brown checkered pattern.

 As a spread-winged skipper, this species most often rests with all four of the wings held out flat to the side.